tech calculator

 When to use it

-• Budgeting CI/CD spend for a month or project.
+• Budgeting CI/CD spend for a month, quarter, or specific project by estimating cost from historical or projected minutes.

 Tips & cautions